LinkClinton/Code-Red/Documents/Resource.md

 - `Size` : the size of texture.
 - `PixelFormat` : the format of pixel in texture.
 - `Dimension` : the dimension of texture(1D, 2D, 3D).
+- `ClearValue` : the clear value used in clear rtv/dsv operation.

 The size of texture is equal width * height * depth * pixel size.